 Worth listing because Singh is a single-laboratory finding and the rodent literature is not consistent.

 • Pharmacological supraphysiology.
 At 1,000 mg/kg/day in mice (~6 g/day human equivalent by surface-area scaling), tissue concentrations may exceed physiological ranges.
 The improvements could reflect drug-like effects of high-dose GABA-A partial agonism, glycine-receptor modulation, or osmotic regulation, rather than any “deficit replacement”.
-This frame is neutral about whether Singh’s healthspan gains are real — it changes how to interpret them for human translation. unsubstantiated
+This frame is neutral about whether Singh’s healthspan gains are real — it changes how to interpret them for human translation. theory/unsubstantiated

 • Mild caloric-restriction confound.
 Daily oral gavage of a sulfonate-amine compound adds nitrogen + sulfur load and may transiently shift food intake.
 Singh did report ~10% body-weight suppression in T1000 females — directionally consistent with mild CR. caloric-restriction is mechanistically much better characterised; its phenotypic overlap with Singh’s data is non-trivial.
-Untested: pair-feeding controls were not reported in Singh 2023’s main text; attribution between taurine-specific and CR-like effects is unresolved. unsubstantiated
+Untested: pair-feeding controls were not reported in Singh 2023’s main text; attribution between taurine-specific and CR-like effects is unresolved. theory/unsubstantiated

 • Microbiome shifts.
 Taurine plus bile-acid conjugation alters gut sulfate metabolism (taurine → H₂S via Bilophila wadsworthia and related taxa), with downstream signaling effects.
 Could be confound, mediator, or red herring.
-Untested: no microbiome data reported in Singh 2023. unsubstantiated
+Untested: no microbiome data reported in Singh 2023. theory/unsubstantiated

 • Anxiolytic / neuromuscular confound on behavioural readouts.
 GABA-A partial agonism by taurine directly improves open-field, rotarod, and memory assays in rodents independently of any aging mechanism.
 Some of Singh’s “healthspan” gains may be acute neuromodulation rather than slowed aging.
-Untested: whether comparable improvements would be seen with a non-aging-relevant GABA-A modulator (which would falsify the aging-mechanism reading of those endpoints). unsubstantiated
+Untested: whether comparable improvements would be seen with a non-aging-relevant GABA-A modulator (which would falsify the aging-mechanism reading of those endpoints). theory/unsubstantiated

 How the theories interact with the empirical contradictions